paragkatkar/katacoda-scenarios-1/understanding-java-rmi/step02.md

 ## Objective
-The objective of this lesson is to demontrate how to compile the Java code for `RMIInterface.java`.
+The objective of this lesson is to demontrate how to compile the Java code for [Java Interface](https://www.w3schools.com/java/java_interface.asp) `RMIInterface`.

-We need to compile the `.java` file that contains the code that defines the [Java Interface](https://www.w3schools.com/java/java_interface.asp) that the server will implement.
+## About `java.rmi.Remote`

+The Java RMI framework requires that developers create an interface that defines the methods that will be made avaiable to external clients via Java RMI.
+Such an interface needs to extend the interface [`java.rmi.Remote`](https://docs.oracle.com/javase/7/docs/api/java/rmi/Remote.html).
+Once the interface is defined it will be implemented in the RMI server.

 ## Steps